-(Only applicable to residential Customers within the City limits of Bryan and College Station)
+(Only applicable to residential customers within the City limits of Bryan and College Station)

-BTU's Early Pipe Program is designed to offer the Builder the opportunity to have underground service conduit installed prior to installation of the meter socket.
+BTU's Early Pipe program is designed to offer the Builder the opportunity to have underground service conduit installed prior to installation of the meter can.
 The BTU Damage Waiver must be completed and returned to BTU prior to scheduling of early pipe or cable installation.